Sefton Park: History

 The Park design is based on circular, oval and marginal footpaths, framing green spaces, with two natural watercourses flowing into a 7 acre man-made lake.
 Hornblower's designs for the park lodges and entrances were elaborate structures, and included follies, shelters and boathouses.
-The parkland itself included a deer park and strong water theme with pools, waterfalls and stepping stones.
-Exclusive villas and ornamentation of the park reflected the city's grandeur during the mid Victorian period when Liverpool was the second city of the Empire.
+The parkland itself included a deer park and a strong water theme with pools, waterfalls and stepping stones.
+Exclusive villas and ornamentation of the park reflected the city's grandeur during the mid-Victorian period when Liverpool was the second city of the British Empire.

 The perimeter road's outer edge is lined with Victorian buildings constructed to around 1890, and Edwardian houses.
 Additional park development continued with the construction of the iron bridge in 1873.

 The park had a gallops which led to it being nicknamed "the Hyde Park of the North" but was always referred to by locals as "The Jockey Sands".

 A major park improvement programme was undertaken in 1983, for the International Garden Festival, and 30 years later (2013) Sefton Park was granted the prestigious Green Flag Award for high standards.